mootools/mootools-core/Docs/Plugins/Tips.md

 ### Notes:

 - The title of the element will always be used as the tooltip body.
-If you put :: on your title, the text before :: will become the tooltip title.
+If you put :: (two colons, no spaces) on your title, the text before :: will become the tooltip title (i.e.: `title="tooltip title :: tooltip content"`).